null

 Mini-USB Plugs and Receptacles

 Mini-USB plugs, receptacles and cables were primarily introduced for USB OTG (Universal Serial Bus On The Go) devices such as mobile phones, PDAs, digital cameras etc. The USB OTG specification allows a single port to act as either a host or a device - chosen by which end of the cable plugs into the socket on the unit.
 After the cable is connected and the units are synchronised, the units may even swap ends under program control.
-This ability targets units such as PDAs where the USB link might connect to a PC's host port with the PDA as a device or alternatively connect the PDA as a host to a keyboard.

 Plug & Receptacle Pinouts

-Plugs Receptacles
+Connector Type Plugs Receptacles

 Standard USB Pinout & Cable Colour Code